pdehne/VFLib/README.md

-@mainpage VFLib: A multipurpose library built on JUCE.
+# VFLib: A multipurpose library built on JUCE.

 ### Version 1.1